Argentina bonds, peso reel on country's debt swap plan

 Kicillof told reporters the proposed swap would neither break existing bond contracts nor be obligatory.

 "Argentina is going to continue paying its debts," Kicillof said, mentioning a $200 million payment due on Sept.
-30 on restructured Par bonds denominated in dollars.
+30 on restructured Par bonds denominated in dollars ARPARD=RASL.
 "Argentina will preserve its debt restructurings."

 But to pay the holdouts 100 cents on the dollar, in accordance with U.S. court rulings, would be "financial madness", he said.